-I grew up with light, and lighting.
+I grew up in Sweden with light, and lighting.
 My father ran a lighting company, and while I was initially determined not to follow in his footsteps, it didn’t take long before I found myself working with him.

 It was around this time that I came across a quote by Paul Klee, that resonated with me, expressing my own thoughts with simplicity and elegance.
 These words came to be central to my own lighting philosophy: “One eye sees, the other feels.”